 - 1. What is the purpose of the knowledge mobilization? - 2.
 To whom should the knowledge be mobilized?
 Who stands to benefit from this research? - 3.
 By whom should knowledge be mobilized? - 4.
 How should knowledge be mobilized?

-An example of a fictitious sample of a Knowledge Mobilization Plan is available for review in the Information Resources section of the online funding management system.
+An example of a knowledge mobilization plan is available for review in the Information Resources section of the online funding management system.

 2.4 Funding allocation by investment category